 A list of frequently asked questions to help you understand how Qoin works.

-How does Qoin make money if there are no fees and no profit from the BTX exchange?
+How does Qoin make money if there are no fees?

 The Qoin project is governed and supported by The Qoin Association.
 As explained in the Whitepaper there are new Qoins minted for each net new member that is validated into the ecosystem.
 The Qoin Association has appointed service providers who receive these minted Qoin for their services to develop the technologies and expand the merchant ecosystem.
 The service providers sell some of these Qoins for fiat money through the agent network to sustain themselves and make a profit.

 When will Qoin expand globally?

 Qoin launched in New Zealand in October 2020.
 Subject to Covid-19 restrictions and lockdowns Qoin is on track to launch in the UK in August 2021 with Singapore and South Africa shortly thereafter.
 Check the website for a guideline on the rest of the country time tables subject to regulatory approvals.